ipython/ipython/docs/source/sphinxext.rst

     generated at doc build time, and raise errors if they don't match.
 Also, can be applied to the entire ``.. ipython`` block as a directive option with ``:doctest:``.

+@okexcept [no_traceback]

+    Allow the decorated line of code to raise an exception.
+IPython prints and formats the traceback unless the ``no_traceback`` argument is given.
+    In this case, only the exception without the traceback is printed.
+    Also, can be applied to the entire ``.. ipython`` block as a directive option with ``:okexcept:``.

 Configuration Options
 =====================